 What does the Graduation Evaluation Process entail for undergraduate students?

-The Graduation Division uses the My Degree Dashboard report to evaluate each undergraduate student for graduation.
+The Graduation Division uses the Degree Audit report to evaluate each undergraduate student for graduation.
 This begins by verifying the student’s major, degree type, emphasis (if applicable), minor(s) (if applicable), and catalog year.
-We then verify that the Hours/GPA in PeopleSoft match the Hours/GPA on My Degree Dashboard.
+We then verify that the Hours/GPA in PeopleSoft match the Hours/GPA on Degree Audit.
 If they do not, other steps are taken to correct the record before we continue the evaluation.
 We then review repeated U of U work and check for duplicate transfer credit that may have been misapplied.
-We verify that all requirements have been met; any deficiencies (red x’s) on My Degree Dashboard will cause the student to be denied graduation.
+We verify that all requirements have been met; any deficiencies (red x’s) on Degree Audit will cause the student to be denied graduation.
 GPA honors and certificates are evaluated before they are posted to a student’s record.
 Back to Top

 When does a student have to have all of their work completed for a degree?

 In order to qualify for graduation for a specific term students must have all work completed and turned in by the conferral date of that semester.
 For Summer/Fall students, this would be the last day of finals for the graduating term.
 Back to Top

 When should transfer work be posted to a student’s record in order to graduate on time?

 All transfer work from other institutions needs to be posted to the student’s University of Utah record by the last day of classes.
 The Office of Admissions oversees this process and it takes approximately 6 to 8 weeks; therefore, students who are transferring in work during their last term should apply to graduate the following term.
 Transfer work that is not posted by the last day of classes for the final semester will result in the student being denied graduation and subsequently having to complete the reapplication process.
 Students studying abroad during their final semester also face this situation if their grades are not on the records by the end of the graduating term.
 Back to Top